MKrabs/Blog/docs/ASE_is_fun/structure.md

   # [...]
 ```

-The `create` method is a signal receiver that is triggered whenever a new post is saved to the database.
+The `create` method is a _signal receiver_ that is triggered whenever a new post is saved to the database.
 Django signals are a way to allow decoupled applications to get notified when certain events occur.
+They can be
-If a Post is being
+compared to the event listeners in JavaScript.
+If a Post is being created by Django's ORM, the `create` method will be
-created by Django's ORM, the `create` method will be called, for us, after the post creation signal is sent.
+called, for us, after the post creation signal is sent.
 It checks if the post was just created or if it already existed.
 If it already existed, it returns `None`.
-Otherwise,
-it creates a new post object with the relevant attributes from the request and returns it.
+Otherwise, it creates a new post object with the relevant attributes from the
+request and returns it.

+Since I want to leverage Django's ORM as much as possible, I've decided to not implement the `update` method myself.
+The
+`update` method is already implemented by Django's ORM, so there is no need to implement it again.
+I merely need to
+access it via the `Post.objects.create` method.

 `get_all_from_user` does exactly what its name suggests: it retrieves all posts created by a specific user.
 It does this
 by filtering the `Post` objects by the user ID.
 If an `order_by` argument is provided, the resulting query set will be